 This path is often long, frustrating and lonely.
 You need to be prepared to become an expert in the topic, to sack doctors who are unwilling to get on board, to network with anyone who knows anything about cortisol pumping, to reach out to strangers and ask for their help, to ask a second or third time, to argue your case, to jump through bureaucratic hoops and to address many objections which will be placed in your path.

-The Fairy-Tale of the Magic Pills Once upon a time there was a healthy young women who liked to help others and dance.
+The Classic Fairy-Tale of the Magic Pills Once upon a time there was a healthy young women who liked to help others and dance.
 One day she noticed that she was getting tired very easily, was sleeping all of the time and her skin had turned bronze.
 Everyone thought that she looked very healthy.
-"What a … Continue reading Backstory Part 2: The Magic Pills Dressed in Sheep’s Clothing
+"What … Continue reading Rewriting the Fairy-Tale of Addison’s and the Magic Pill

 Last week I was involved in the Melbourne Fringe Festival event the Disability Pride is Back Mural in Footscray.
 Over 50 people with disabilities contributed and pasted-up artwork (drawings, prints, poetry, images) to create a huge street-mural celebrating disability pride and culture.
 I'm sure that my involvement in this event has left some of my … Continue reading Disabled is Not a Dirty Word!

 As a frequent traveller to SickCity, I've compiled a list of my top 7 most useful phrases for communicating effectively with the locals (known as "medical professionals" or colloquially as "doctors" or "nurses").
 To become a confident med-speaker, I recommend role-playing these phrases with a friend or in front of a mirror.
 1. I refuse … Continue reading 7 Useful Phrases for Travellers to SickCity